gl-inet/docs3.x/docs/setup/gl-xe300/wireless.md

 You can switch on/off _**Guest WiFi**_ in _**Wireless**_, the _**Guest WiFi**_ will create a different subnet to your visitors to prevent any un-authority visiting to your other devices in the network.

 ![guestwifi](https://static.gl-inet.com/docs/en/3/setup/gl-xe300/wireless/Wireless3.png){class="glboxshadow"}

+## Guest Wi-Fi

+Guest Wi-Fi is turned off by default, you can turn on it for visitors.
+Guest Wi-Fi is separated from the default Wi-Fi.
+That is, you can only access the Internet in Guest Wi-Fi, not the web Admin Panel.